 Other key data highlighted at the meeting included the following:

-“There is a specific need in newly diagnosed multiple myeloma, given there are currently no approved all-oral, proteasome inhibitor–based treatment options, Thierry Facon, MD, principal investigator and lead author of the trial and professor of Hematology in the Department of Hematology at Lille University Hospital, stated in a press release.
+“Newly diagnosed multiple myeloma patients do not currently have an approved proteasome inhibitor-based, all-oral treatment option," Thierry Facon, MD, principal investigator and lead author of the trial and professor of Hematology in the Department of Hematology at Lille University Hospital told OncLive.

 In the randomized, double-blind, multicenter trial, investigators set out to examine the safety and efficacy of ixazomib combined with lenalidomide and dexamethasone versus lenalidomide and dexamethasone alone in patients with newly diagnosed multiple myeloma who were ineligible to undergo stem cell transplant.